 St Barbara’s Church

 I guess the main question is how to get to St Barbara’s Church, considering that it is about 3 kilometers away from the Sedlec Ossuary.
 If you bought the train ticket to Kutna Hora mesto, then you can go back to the train station and take the local train to the city.
-If not, you can take the bus F01 from the Cathedral of Our Lady (see the map above, I marked yellow the bus stops): go to the tourist information point for any help.
+If not, you can take the bus F01 from the Cathedral of Our Lady (see the map above, I marked the bus stops in yellow): go to the tourist information point for any help.
 The bus ticket costs 12 Czech Crowns, you pay it directly to the driver, but keep in mind that the bus does not go directly to the church: you will have to get off at Centrum stop on Na Valech Street.

 Now, about the church itself: it is fantastically beautiful with amazing frescoes, stained-glass windows, intricate details of the altarpiece and organ.
 And while I am talking about the organ: I am sure all of us are amazed by figurines on organs: do you want to see how they look from behind?